Welcome to The Climbing Dictionary !!!

 Grounder

-A fall where the kinetic energy is not absorbed by the rope and pro, but rather by mother earth itself.
-Can hurt badly.
+A fall where the kinetic energy is not absorbed by the rope and pro, but rather by mother

 (d) Bodensturz, (f) Chute au sol